jfraser2/AWS-lambda-assessment/README.md

 #Start Testing

-The very first step to successful testing is the sam cli fix I created.
-Everyone tells you to set<br/>
-DOCKER_HOST to tcp://127.0.0.1:2375.
-Guess what? the container processing file container.py in sam cli<br/>
-does not even read it.
-UGH!!!
-So you have to copy container.py from the project into the sam cli folder<br/>
-~/AWSSAMCLI/runtime/Lib/site-packages/samcli/local/docker, The tilde stands for your install folder.<br/>
-I am confident it will work, but back it up first anyway<br/>

-The way to test involves setting the windows environment variable DOCKER_HOST<br/>
-the value should be tcp://127.0.0.1:2375.
-Then go into docker Desktop and change a setting<br/>
-Click the Settings button->General and check Expose daemon on tcp://localhost:2375 without TLS<br/>
-Followed by a restart, this will set a port listeners on 2375, the process is com.docker.backend.exe<br/>
-When you set DOCKER_HOST and run a test you will get another listener on 2375, it is python.exe<br/>

 The testing is done locally and uses the aws-lambda-runtime-interface-emulator<br/>
-It's default port is 8080, yes it is a Tomcat conflict, The windows command for<br/>
+You cannot use the -d on the sam local start-api it is trouble<br/>
-who got it first or who did not release it is: netstat -ao |find /i "listening"<br/>
+If you are having port issues you can check in windows for who got it first or who did not release it:<br/>
-Also try netstat -ano | findstr :8080 if that comes back empty the port is free<br/>
+Try netstat -ano | findstr :8080 or whatever port is in question if that comes back empty the port is free<br/>
+To find the process the last column of the netstat is the PID.
+So tasklist | findstr PID will tell you<br/>

 The way to test is to use curl.
 The curl commands can be run after,<br/>
 the sam local start-api as described above is run.
 Some examples are below<br/>
-You do not need to build events this way, but you do have to<br/>
-add parameters on methods that need them. sam local invoke will not work, why you ask?<br/>
+You have to add parameters on requests that need them. sam local invoke will not work, why you ask?<br/>
 It's because it will not run the Auth Function automatically like sam local start-api does<br/>

 curl localhost:9000/v1/findByNotificationId/0<br/>